Justin-Bento/portfolio-site/src/content/projects/project-9.md

 - `#000000` — Black border around the pressure washer and pump
 - `#fec49f` — Skin tone of the person

-My goal was to use all of these colours found on this image alone and then apply them to the astro.js stone template getting it away from the dull gray look and tailoring it to the client.
+My goal was to use all of these colors found on this image alone and then apply them to the astro.js stone template getting it away from the dull gray look and tailoring it to the client.

 I applied the same method to the typography, using existing elements from the card and translating them into the website.
 This process required careful attention to hierarchy and readability to ensure the site felt unique to the client, rather than looking like another default template anyone could use.